-One significant development in Kerala in1990s is the evolution of Kudumbasree, a network of women’s groups organized into 3 tiers of community-based organizations with every family below the poverty line is organized into Ayalkootam (Neighborhood groups).
-During 2011 Govt of India had adopted the project of women farmers under Mahila Kisan Sashakteikaran Pariyojana (MKSP) as a sub component of Deendayal Antodaya Yojana-NRLM in order to build the capacity of women in the domain of agriculture and to follow sustainable practices.
-Government of Kerala accepted the project and the responsibility for doing the collective activities was for Kudumbasree.
-From 2012, Joint Liability Groups (JLG) were formed for getting assistance from NABARD as bank linkage amount.
-Each of the group consists of 4 to 10 numbers.
+One significant development in Kerala in1990s is the evolution of Kudumbasree MEANING WHAT?, a network of women’s groups organized into three tiers of community-based organizations with every family below the poverty line organized into Ayalkootam (Neighborhood groups).
+During 2011 the Government of India had adopted the project of women farmers under Mahila Kisan Sashakteikaran Pariyojana (MKSP) ???? explain as a sub component of Deendayal Antodaya Yojana-NRLM explain in order to build the capacity of women in the domain of agriculture and to follow sustainable practices.
+The Government of Kerala accepted the project and the responsibility for doing the collective activities was attributed to Kudumbasree.
+From 2012, Joint Liability Groups (JLG) were formed for getting assistance from NABARD as bank linkage amount ???? .
+Each group consists of four to 10 numbers.
 Group farming under JLGs is adopted as a policy measure to revive Kerala agriculture.
-The group farming practice under JLGs allowed landless women to do farming.
+The group farming under JLGs allowed landless women to practice some farming.

 Review of Related Studies

-The agriculture sector in India provides employment to a large portion of the people.
-But poverty and hunger are common within the sector.
-The sector provides insufficient income and food items and people are malnourished.
+The agriculture sector in India provides employment to a large portion of the people, butut poverty and hunger are common within the sector.
+The sector provides insufficient income and food items and many people are malnourished.
 Smallholder farmers dominate the farming sector in India.
-From a national perspective, the smallholders should be strengthened by quality seeds, advanced technologies, and knowledge and awareness to increase productivity and also nutritional security.
-(Singh et.al,2015)
+From a national perspective, the smallholders should be strengthened with quality seeds, advanced technologies, and knowledge and awareness to increase productivity and also nutritional security.
+(Singh etal.,2015)

-There is the high density of population in Kerala.
-The state is on the path towards urbanisation.
+In Kerala there is an high density of population.
+Secondly, the state is on the path towards increasing urbanisation.
 The urbanisation trend along with nuclear families led to fragmentation of holdings.
 Thus, it became out of scope for the agriculture sector to incur large-scale farming.
 Kerala ranks top with respect to small and marginal landholdings with an estimated 99.40 percent of the farmers holding less than 2 hectares.
-(York et.al ,2011)
+(York etal. ,2011)

 Collective action through formal and informal groups has been used by the poor in Africa to improve the well-being of small and marginal farmers.
 Based on Oxfam’s experience in sub- Saharan Africa, collective action has the benefit of improving the position of small-scale farmers in markets including the distribution of inputs and training, economies of scale, and increased bargaining power.
 In a smallholder agricultural system, there may be problems connected to poor market information, high transaction costs, partial and asymmetric information, lack of coordination, and lack of market power.
 Also, group marketing can be used as a strategy to strengthen linkages and build trust among farmers and traders.
 Collective action has the advantage of improving the position of small-scale farmers in markets including the delivery of inputs and training, economies of scale, and increasing bargaining power.
 Farmers are more able to obtain information, reach quality standards, and operate on a larger scale when they pool financial and labour resources (Shiferaw & Muricho, 2011)

-Farmland consolidation is a chief factor for sustainable development of the farming system and an aim of most of the medium-sized farms in the country.
+Farmland consolidation is a chief factor for sustainable development of the farming system and an aim for most of the medium-sized farms in the country.
 The consolidation provides conditions for more efficient land use and helps increase farm incomes.
 The role of trust, communication, and learning, the role of transaction cost and governance, the structure of cooperation, the role of the state, the role of the market, and competition are important factors.
 The informal institutions as a part of the institutional environment have a strong impact on the development of social capital and cooperation in rural areas (Takayama & Nakatani, 2018).